-- New development shall result in no net loss of shoreline ecological functions.
-No net loss can be achieved by adhering to mitigation sequencing as defined in Chapter (see WAC 197-11-768).
-The following is a list of mitigation techniques listed in order of preference, with "a" being the most preferred. - a.
-Avoid the impact altogether by not taking a certain action or parts of an action; - Minimizing impacts by limiting the degree or magnitude of the action and its implementation, by using appropriate technology, or by taking affirmative steps to avoid or reduce impacts; - Rectifying the impact by repairing, rehabilitating, or restoring the affected environment; - Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; - e.
-Compensating for the impact by replacing, enhancing, or providing substitute resources or environments; and/or - a.f.
+- a.
+Avoid the impact altogether by not taking a certain action or parts of an action; - b.
+Minimizing impacts by limiting the degree or magnitude of the action and its implementation, by using appropriate technology, or by taking affirmative steps to avoid or reduce impacts; - c.
+Rectifying the impact by repairing, rehabilitating, or restoring the affected environment; - d.
+Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; - e.
+Compensating for the impact by replacing, enhancing, or providing substitute resources or environments; and/or - f.
 Monitoring the impact and taking appropriate corrective measures. - 2.
 All shoreline uses, and shoreline modification activities, including those that do not require a shoreline substantial development permit, must conform to the intent, policies, and regulations of this Master Program, including Shoreline Management Goals, Shoreline Environment Designation provisions (including the environment designation map), all regulations including the General Policies and Regulations, Specific Shoreline Use Policies and Regulations, and Shoreline Modification Policies and Regulations. - 3.
 All shoreline development shall be designed in accordance with all applicable federal, state and local management codes and regulations, including those administered or required by the Army Corps of Engineers, the Federal Emergency Management Agency, the U.S. Department of Agriculture, the State Department of Fisheries and Wildlife, the State Department of Ecology, the State Department of Agriculture, the State Environmental Policy Act, the Town's critical areas code (SMC 16.15), the Skykomish Comprehensive Plan, the Skykomish zoning regulations, and other applicable local land use codes and regulations. - 4.
 Shoreline modification activities must be in support of an allowable shoreline use which conforms to the provisions of this master program.
-Except as otherwise noted, all shoreline modification activities not associated with a legally existing or an approved shoreline use are PROHIBITED. - Shoreline uses, modification activities, and conditions listed as "prohibited" shall not be eligible for consideration for a shoreline variance or shoreline conditional use permit. - 6.
+Except as otherwise noted, all shoreline modification activities not associated with a legally existing or an approved shoreline use are PROHIBITED. - 5.
+Shoreline uses, modification activities, and conditions listed as "prohibited" shall not be eligible for consideration for a shoreline variance or shoreline conditional use permit. - 6.
 Where provisions of this master program conflict, the more restrictive provisions shall apply unless specifically stated otherwise.

-5.3 ARCHAEOLOGICAL AND HISTORIC RESOURCES
+5.3.
+ARCHAEOLOGICAL AND HISTORICAL RESOURCES